|Beautiful historical architecture|

 As part of the Roman struggle against Carthage, the Romans invaded the Iberian peninsula in 206 BC.
 Scipio Africanus was victorious at Alcalá del Rio near Hispalis (present-day Seville).
 His army crushed the resistance of the native Iberians and soon transformed Betis (Andalucia) into one of Rome's richest and best organised colonies.
 Cadiz became Roman in 200 BC.

-The city reached great prosperity in Roman times, with the construction of amphitheaters and aqueducts.
+The city reached great prosperity in Roman times, with the construction of amphitheatres and aqueducts.
 For a short period, Cadiz became the second most populous city in the Empire.
-During this time, more than 500 equites (a social group of notable citizens) lived in the city, rivaling Padua and Rome itself.
+During this time, more than 500 equites (a social group of notable citizens) lived in the city, rivalling Padua and Rome itself.
 During the crises of the third century of the Roman Empire, the fall of the latter and the Visigoth conquests, the city entered a significant decline, losing its commercial and strategic importance.

 Via Herculea or Via Exterior was the longest and busiest of the Roman Roads in Hispania. with a length of about 1.500km, and reaching Cadiz.
 The road was renamed Via Augusta after the emperor who ordered it to be renovated between 8 BC and 2 BC.
 It ran from Narbonne in France (joining Via Domitia) down the Mediterranean coast; the current N-340 / A-7 follows many sections of the Via Augusta.
 Read more about Roman Roads in Andalucia.